Andrew McNeil

-Andrew McNeil (born 19 January 1987 in Edinburgh) is a retired Scottish football goalkeeper who is currently the goalkeeping coach at Hong Kong Premier League club R&F (Hong Kong).
+Andrew McNeil (born 19 January 1987 in Edinburgh) is a Scottish retired football goalkeeper who is the goalkeeping coach at Hong Kong Premier League club R&F (Hong Kong).

 McNeil was previously with Hibernian, for whom he played in the 2007 Scottish League Cup Final win.
 He has also played in Scottish league football for Montrose, Raith Rovers, Livingston, Airdrieonians and Alloa Athletic.
 McNeil represented Scotland at three youth international levels.

 Career

 Club

 A former student at Leith Academy, McNeil drew early inspiration towards goalkeeping from watching Jim Leighton play for his local side, Hibs.
 He opted to start his career in England, however, joining Southampton in August 2003 through the Southampton Academy system, earning a professional contract in 2004.
 He was a member of the Southampton youth team that reached the 2005 FA Youth Cup Final, losing on aggregate to Ipswich Town.

 McNeil agreed to be released from his contract when new Saints manager George Burley signed a rival young goalkeeper, Bartosz Białkowski, in January 2006.
 Despite occasionally appearing on the substitute's bench, he did not make a competitive appearance during his time with Southampton.

 Two days after his departure from the St Mary's Stadium, McNeil returned to Edinburgh to sign for Hibernian.
 McNeil made his debut for Hibs in a 2–0 victory over Dunfermline Athletic on 30 December 2006 after manager John Collins had dropped Zbigniew Małkowski.
 He played in most of the games between then and the end of the season, including the 2007 Scottish League Cup Final, for which he received a winner's medal.

 He lost his place in the team at the start of the 2007–08 season after Collins signed Yves Ma-Kalambay.
 He regained his place, however, later in the season after Ma-Kalambay sustained an injury.
 McNeil produced some good performances in this second period in the team, but lost his place early in the 2008–09 season after Ma-Kalambay returned.
 McNeil publicly stated that he couldn't understand why he had lost his place and that he expected to leave Hibs during 2009.
 One of Mixu Paatelainen's last acts as Hibs manager was to release McNeil.